Isaac Lihadji

-Isaac Lihadji (born 10 April 2002) is a French professional footballer who plays as a forward for EFL Championship club Sunderland.
+Isaac Lihadji (born 10 April 2002) is a French professional footballer who plays as a forward for Qatar Stars League side Al-Arabi.

 Club career

 Marseille

 Lihadji made his debut on 24 September 2019 in a Ligue 1 game against Dijon.
 He replaced Hiroki Sakai after 78 minutes in a 0–0 away draw.

 Lille

 On 2 July 2020, Lihadji signed with fellow Ligue 1 side Lille OSC.

 Sunderland

-On 26 January 2023, Lihadji signed a two-and-a-half year deal with Championship side Sunderland, with the option to an extend for a further year.
+On 26 January 2023, Lihadji signed a two-and-a-half-year deal with Championship side Sunderland, with the option of an extension for a further year.
 Lihadji's game time was limited early on due to not speaking English, with manager Tony Mowbray saying "He understands when you say his name but beyond that, I need a bit of a help translating.
 So in the short term, he might be someone who we bring on from the bench to see if he can impact the game with the qualities that he's got.".

-He made his debut on the 11th February 2023 against Reading.
+He made his debut on the 11 February 2023 against Reading.
 Mowbray turned to his bench and introduced Isaac Lihadji, coming on in the 75th minute.